#[non_exhaustive]#[repr(u8)]pub enum ColorSpaceTag {

 For most use-cases you should consider using the chromatically-adapting

-ColorSpaceTag::from_linear_srgb
+ColorSpaceTag::from_linear_srgb instead.

-This is the tagged counterpart of ColorSpace::from_linear_srgb_absolute
+This is the tagged counterpart of ColorSpace::from_linear_srgb_absolute.

 Sourcepub fn to_linear_srgb_absolute(self, src: [f32; 3]) -> [f32; 3]